Ford Sterling: Career

 From 1913 and throughout the 1910s, Sterling was among the most popular screen comedians in the world.
 Charlie Chaplin recalled that, when joining Keystone in early 1914, he was at first dismayed to discover that he was expected to imitate Sterling.
 Chaplin and Sterling played together at least twice on film, in the one-reelers A Thief Catcher and Between Showers (both 1914).

 In the 1920s, Sterling abandoned the short comedy format, instead playing supporting roles in both comedic and dramatic feature-length films, such as He Who Gets Slapped (1924) opposite Lon Chaney.
 After talking pictures came along, Sterling returned to appearing in short comedies.

+Making a smooth transition to talking films, Ford Sterling made the last of his more than two hundred and seventy film appearances in 1936.

 Sterling was also a renowned amateur photographer, who won many prizes and at one point (in 1924) even had some of his work exhibited at the Louvre.

-Death
+Personal life and death

-Making a smooth transition to talking films, Ford Sterling made the last of his more than two hundred and seventy film appearances in 1936.
-He died in 1939 of a heart attack (following long-standing diabetes) in Los Angeles, California, and is interred in the Hollywood Forever Cemetery.
+Sterling was married to actress Teddy Sampson.
+He was in a hospital for 18 months prior to his death, and his left leg was amputated above his knee a week before his death.
+He died on October 13, 1939, of thrombosis (following long-standing diabetes) in Los Angeles, California, and is interred in the Hollywood Forever Cemetery.

-For his contribution to the motion picture industry, Ford Sterling has a star on the Hollywood Walk of Fame at 6612 Hollywood Blvd.
+For his contribution to the motion picture industry, Sterling has a star on the Hollywood Walk of Fame at 6612 Hollywood Blvd.